Exam Information – Year 11

 Reviewing Progress

-Up to four times a year each subject reports on student progress within their area.
+Up to two times a year each subject reports on student progress within their area.
 Staff judge students based on regular and recent assessment as follows:

 Attitude To Learning (ATL)

-We report on the ATL of every student at all four of our reporting points each year.
+We report on the ATL of every student three times each year.
 Learners receive an ATL score from each individual subject.

 A positive Attitude to Learning (ATL) plays a vital part in raising the outcomes for students at Horsforth School.
 We expect all learners at our School to achieve the maximum possible ATL, regardless of academic ability.